"This is a new me": Funny Face weeps and begs Ghanaians for another chance

 Shall be well may bless bro

-The embattled socialite was riddled with endless scandals, the recent one of which got him arrested, and he joked that he would charge the audience 1,000 cedis each to attend his new show.
+The embattled socialite was riddled with endless scandals, the recent one of which got him arrested, and he joked that he would charge the audience GH₵ 1,000 each to attend his new show.

 PAY ATTENTION: Stay informed and follow us on Google News!